-How to do Valentines with the Galentines
+How to do Valentine’s with the Galentine’s

 Email This Story

-For most, Valentines can be a day filled with love and appreciation for your significant other.
+For most, Valentine’s can be a day filled with love and appreciation for your significant other.
 For others, it’s a dreaded holiday to avoid.
-But if you’re flying solo on Valentines day, why not make it a day of liberation from boring norms and turn it into a day where you’ll feel loved by someone who’s not your partner: Your best friends.
+But if you’re flying solo on Valentine’s day, why not make it a day of liberation from boring norms and turn it into a day where you’ll feel loved by someone who’s not your partner: Your best friends.

 Here are 4 ways to do Galentine’s: